Japanese nationality law: History

-Prior to 1947, in an example of jus matrimonii, marrying a Japanese citizen would enter the foreign spouse into the family registry of said citizen, making them a citizen as well (or for the Japanese spouse to lose their family registry, and by extension their Japanese citizenship).
+Prior to 1947, in an example of jus matrimonii, marrying a Japanese national and becoming the koshu (head of the Japanese house) would enter the foreign spouse into the family registry of said citizen, making them a citizen as well (or for the Japanese spouse to lose their family registry, and by extension their Japanese citizenship).
 Yakumo Koizumi, the first-ever naturalised Japanese subject, gained Japanese citizenship in such a manner.

 Acquisition and loss of nationality

 Any person born in wedlock to at least one Japanese parent is automatically a Japanese national, regardless of the place of birth.
 Children born in Japan to parents who are stateless or have an unknown status may become Japanese nationals after three years of residence.
 Adopted children of Japanese nationals have a further reduced residence requirement of one year.
-Persons born to a Japanese parent and foreign national who are unmarried but acknowledged as their legitimate children, or such parents who marry after birth, may acquire Japanese nationality by notification to the Minister of Justice.
+Persons born to a Japanese parent and foreign national who are unmarried but acknowledged as their natural children, or such parents who marry after birth, may acquire Japanese nationality by notification to the Minister of Justice.

 Foreigners over the age of 18 (or age 20 prior to April 1, 2022) may become Japanese citizens by naturalization after residing in the country for at least five years, renouncing any previous nationalities, and proving self-sufficiency through their occupation or existing financial assets.
 Applicants should be able to demonstrate elementary knowledge of the Japanese language, though this is not a legal requirement.

 Japanese nationals who voluntarily acquire a foreign nationality automatically lose their Japanese nationality.
 Those who involuntarily hold a foreign nationality are required to choose between their Japanese or foreign status before the age of 22, or within two years of obtaining the other nationality if acquired after age 20.
 Dual nationals who fail to make this choice within the prescribed time period can be required by the Minister of Justice to provide a declaration of nationality within one month; further failure to state a choice of nationality results in automatic loss of Japanese nationality.
 Persons who were born in another country, acquired a foreign citizenship at birth, and chose not to retain Japanese nationality are regarded as having lost their Japanese status at the time of birth.